Categories

 Who Owns Rights to a Domain Name?

 Domain names are used as addresses on the Internet via “name servers” under the domain name system (DNS).
 A domain name is “example” in the URL “www.example.com.”
-For generic top-level domains (gTLDs) such as .com, .net, .org, and the like, domain registrations occur through various individual registrars on essentially a first-com, first-served basis—country-code top-level domains (ccTLDs) are treated slightly differently.
+For generic top-level domains (gTLDs) such as .com, .net, .org, and the like, domain registrations occur through various individual registrars on essentially a first-come, first-served basis—country-code top-level domains (ccTLDs) are treated slightly differently.
 Registration is not true “ownership” in the domain name but more like a lease.
 It is merely a contractual right to control use of the domain, in particular which server it resolves to—somewhat like assigning a phone number to a particular phone.
 It is more accurate to talk of holding domain rights than owning domains outright.

 The way domains are registered can raise question over who actually holds the registration rights.
 So, how is the identity of the rights holder established for gTLDs?